veasman/cheat-sdk/README.md

 4. Select the "Debug" or "Release" build configuration.
 5. Build the solution.

+## Code Linting

+This project uses Github Actions to perform code linting on the `dev` branch using the Cppcheck tool.

 ## License

 Cheat-SDK is licensed under the MIT License.
 See LICENSE.txt for more information.